White Patterns in Horses

 More Dominant White Examples

-Because Roan, Sabino1, Tobiano, and Dominant White are all KIT gene mutations, here is an article that discuses why having more than two in any horse should be impossible.
+Because Roan, Sabino1, Tobiano, and White Spotting are all KIT gene mutations, here is an article that discuses why having more than two in any horse should be impossible.
 It also discuses how various combinations of KIT gene mutations would probably appear.
 Kit Gene Combinations in Horses

 This is a 5month old colt I bought yesterday just wondering what people think of his stunning markings?
 His all white apart from one ear and his tail, 2 blue eyes with black eyeliner